Return to Home Return to Overview Strategy Guide

 There are essentially 3 different types of phases:

-• Burn phases, in which Greer and the lesser titans are vulnerable.
+• Burn phases, in which Greer and the lesser Titans are vulnerable.

 • The 10% phase, in which Greer is Invulnerable, but 3 Champion Proto-Greerlings are active (and Ereg, if kept alive).